onbloc/gnoland-tutorials/docs/building-a-realm/deploy-and-call-realms.md

 # Deploy and Call Realms

-There are two methods of deploying and calling realms.
+There are two methods of deploying and calling realms:

-1. With the blockchain: You can use the subcommands of [`gnokey`](../cli/gnokey.md) such as [`addpkg`](../cli/gnokey.md#subcommands), to deploy a realm to the Gnoland blockchain, and [`maketx call`](../cli/gnokey.md#call), to call available realms in the Gnoland blockchain.
+1. With a blockchain: You can use the subcommands of [`gnokey`](../cli/gnokey.md) such as [`addpkg`](../cli/gnokey.md#subcommands) to deploy a realm to the Gnoland blockchain and [`maketx call`](../cli/gnokey.md#call) to call available realms in the Gnoland blockchain.
-2. Without a blockchain: You can use [`gno`](../cli/gno.md), which allows you to use the GnoVM without a blockchain in a local environment.
-This method is fast and allows you to use development patterns such as TDD.
-However, it does not facilitate the capability for external parties to participate in testing since it's done locally.
+2. Without a blockchain: You can use the [`gno`](../cli/gno.md), a CLI which allows you to use the GnoVM in a local environment (ie, without a blockchain).
+This method is fast and allows development patterns such as [TDD](https://en.wikipedia.org/wiki/Test-driven_development); however, it does not facilitate the capability for external parties to participate in testing since everything is done locally.

-This section covers how to deploy and call realms with the first method - With the blockchain.
+This section covers how to deploy and call realms with the first method: With a blockchain.

 ## Deploy